©Michael Krigline, MA (2015), EFLsuccess.com⇔

 Today, you can find candy canes in many colors and flavors, but my favorite will always be the “original design,” which is not only delicious, but also reminds me of the unique and enduring way that a common candy-maker expressed his faith at Christmastime.

-(For more information about Christmas, see these Christmas pages (underlined topics are on EFLsuccess.com or Krigline.com; others are on our older website): Christmas (international celebration; Chinese “Silent Night” apples), the traditional Christmas story, who is Santa (圣诞老人)?, candy canes, Christmas Perspectives (poem), and the pre-Christmas Advent season.
+(For more information about Christmas, see these Christmas pages (underlined topics are on EFLsuccess.com or Krigline.com; others are on our older website): Christmas (international celebration), the song “Silent Night” and Chinese Christmas apples, the traditional Christmas story, who is Santa (圣诞老人)?, candy canes, Christmas Perspectives (poem), and the pre-Christmas Advent season.
 Also look for Christmas wallpaper on our old website.
 You’ll also find movie study guides on this website (or our old site) for some great holiday films: A Snoopy/Charlie Brown Christmas, Last Holiday, White Christmas, The Grinch, Christmas Carol, It’s a Wonderful Life)

 EFLsuccess.com; ©Michael Krigline, all rights reserved.
 Our resources were created for our students under my understanding of “fair use” for educational resources.
 As far as I am concerned, website visitors are allowed to print/copy these materials for personal or classroom use.
 For details, see our Website Standards and Use Policy.